dronefly-garden/dronefly/README.md

 ## Usage

 An API key for eBird API 2.0 & bot token for discord.py are required in order to run the bot.
-Once both are obtained & placed in the directory where the bot is run, edit qgriff.py to change any parameters (e.g.  command prefix, get_observations region which is 'CA-NS'), and start the bot with:
+Once both are obtained & placed in ebird.key and discord.key files, respectively, in the directory where the bot is run, edit qgriff.py to change any parameters (e.g.  command prefix, get_observations region which is 'CA-NS'), and start the bot with:

 ```
 python qgriff.py